eoos-systems/eoos-project-if-win32/README.md

 ###### 1.1.2 Install [CMake](https://cmake.org/download/)

-The installer automatically sets the *Path%* system environment variable if you chose this way during installation.
+The installer automatically sets the *Path* system environment variable if you chose this way during installation.
 Having Git installed, you should sign out form and sign in to Windows to refresh the environment variables, and can check in CMD that CMake can be executed properly.